 Bachelor Degree in Mechanical Engineering

-Get the in-depth disciplinary knowledge you need for a successful career in engineering from the first US university to offer a mechanical engineering degree.
+Get the in-depth knowledge and design skills you need for a successful career in engineering from the first university in the U.S. to offer a mechanical engineering degree.

 From gadgets to medical devices, to vehicles on land, air, space, and sea, to power plants and industrial machines, and engines to robots – mechanical engineers design and manufacture systems or parts for nearly every product manufactured throughout the world.
 The mechanical engineering bachelor's program at Stevens offers a broad background in engineering and the liberal arts, with the technical skills needed to support the design, testing, and manufacture of products, systems, and devices.